jocelynenglund/RaffleApp/README.md

 The API listens on the default ASP.NET ports and provides Swagger UI for exploration.

+## API Endpoints

+The following endpoints are available:

+- `POST /raffles` - create a raffle.
+- `GET /raffles/{id}` - retrieve a raffle by id.
+- `POST /raffles/{id}/tickets` - purchase a ticket.
+- `POST /raffles/{id}/select-winner` - select a winning ticket and return the ticket number.

 ## Running tests

 Unit tests are found in the `TheTests` project and can be executed with: